 Further design constraints are endemic to the nature of Materialized Views themselves.
 A view table must be consistent with the underlying base table such that rows in the base will eventually appear in the view and rows absent from the base will eventually be absent from the view as well.
 In other words, an update to a base table must reliably propagate to the view table.

-Due to Scylla’s data model, it is also necessary to do a read from the base table before preparing and propagating the view update.
+Due to ScyllaDB’s data model, it is also necessary to do a read from the base table before preparing and propagating the view update.
 This in turns leads to issues with concurrent updates.

 Thus, a full solution to supporting Materialized Views includes a mechanism for update propagation, solves consistency issues between base and view tables, and addresses concurrent updates by an algorithm that works locally and provides emergent safety.